INEC appeals to voters to reject double registration

 “Specifically, Section 114 (b) of the Electoral Act 2022 prohibits double registration.
 Penalties include a fine, imprisonment or both.

-“Voter Registration is not only a foundamental right but also a duty of every eligible citizens of Nigeria.
+“Voter Registration is not only a fundamental right but also a duty of every eligible citizen of Nigeria.

 “No individual can vote in an election unless they are duly registered to do so.
 We urge all Nigerians who have attained the age of 18 and have not yet registered to do so,” he explained.

-He assured that security agencies and other partners were on ground to ensure a secured and transparent registration exercise
+He assured that security agencies and other partners were on the ground to ensure a secured and transparent registration exercise.

 Disclaimer